South Carolina Sheriff Candidate: I Wore Blackface 10 Years Ago

 "To those of you who may be upset, I understand your disappointment," he says in the video.

-Stivender, who is currently a police officer in the rural community just west of Charleston, goes on to explain the photograph was taken at a Halloween party for law enforcement nearly a decade ago.
+Stivender, who is currently a fireman in the rural community just west of Charleston, goes on to explain the photograph was taken at a Halloween party for law enforcement nearly a decade ago.
 He says he released the picture to begin his campaign with full transparency.
 The election is in November 2020.

 "Basically if I'm going to run on honesty and integrity, I'm willing to put out things bad about me," he said in a telephone interview.